Mxyuki/AMQ-Scripts/README.md

 # AMQ Co-op Farm

-AMQ Co-op Farm is a that make your games in Farm co-op easier.
+AMQ Co-op Farm is a script that make your games in Farm co-op easier.

 **--- Buttons ---**